Joseph Stalin: 1942–1945: Soviet counter-attack

 By November 1942, the Soviets had begun to repulse the German southern campaign and, although there were 2.5 million Soviet casualties in that effort, it permitted the Soviets to take the offensive for most of the rest of the war on the Eastern Front.
 In summer 1943, Germany attempted an encirclement attack at Kursk, which was successfully repulsed by the Soviets.
 By the end of the year, the Soviets occupied half of the territory taken by the Germans to that point.
-Soviet military industrial output also had increased substantially from late 1941 to early 1943 after Stalin had moved factories well to the east of the front, safe from invasion and aerial assault.
+Soviet military industrial output also increased substantially from late 1941 to early 1943 after Stalin had moved factories to the east of the front, safe from invasion and aerial assault.

 In Allied countries, Stalin was increasingly depicted in a positive light over the course of the war.
 In 1941, the London Philharmonic Orchestra performed a concert to celebrate his birthday, and in 1942, Time magazine named him "Man of the Year".
 When Stalin learnt that people in Western countries affectionately called him "Uncle Joe" he was initially offended, regarding it as undignified.
-There remained mutual suspicions between Stalin, British Prime Minister Winston Churchill, and U.S. President Franklin D. Roosevelt, together known as the "Big Three".
+There remained mutual suspicions between Stalin, British Prime Minister Winston Churchill, and US President Franklin D. Roosevelt, together known as the "Big Three".
 Churchill flew to Moscow to visit Stalin in August 1942 and again in October 1944.
 Stalin scarcely left Moscow during the war, frustrating Roosevelt and Churchill with his reluctance to meet them.

 In November 1943, Stalin met with Churchill and Roosevelt in Tehran, a location of Stalin's choosing.
 There, Stalin and Roosevelt got on well, with both desiring the post-war dismantling of the British Empire.
 At Tehran, the trio agreed that to prevent Germany rising to military prowess yet again, the German state should be broken up.
 Roosevelt and Churchill also agreed to Stalin's demand that the German city of Königsberg be declared Soviet territory.
-Stalin was impatient for the UK and U.S. to open up a Western Front to take the pressure off the East; they eventually did so in mid-1944.
+Stalin was impatient for the UK and US to open up a Western Front to take the pressure off the East; they eventually did so in mid-1944.
 Stalin insisted that, after the war, the Soviet Union should incorporate the portions of Poland it had occupied in 1939, which Churchill opposed.
-Discussing the fate of the Balkans, later in 1944 Churchill agreed to Stalin's suggestion that after the war, Bulgaria, Romania, Hungary, and Yugoslavia would come under the Soviet sphere of influence while Greece would come under that of the Western powers.
+Later in 1944, discussing the fate of the Balkans, Churchill agreed to Stalin's suggestion that after the war, Bulgaria, Romania, Hungary, and Yugoslavia would come under the Soviet sphere of influence while Greece would come under that of the Western powers.